Secure, fast and scalable: Why the JAMstack is revolutionising web development

 Hosting and Deployment

-To fully leverage the benefits of the JAMstack in terms of performance and scalability, it is important to choose the right hosting and deployment solutions.
+To fully capitalise on the performance and scalability benefits of the JAMstack, it is important to choose the right hosting and deployment solutions.
 CDNs are essential for the fast and efficient delivery of static assets.
-There are a number of providers specialising in JAMstack hosting and offering simple deployment options, such as:
+There are a number of providers specialising in JAMstack hosting that offer simple deployment options, for example:

 • Netlify